 - Allocate the transaction price to the performance obligations in the contract: Explains how the transaction price is to be allocated across performance obligations (i.e. products or services).

 - Recognize revenue when (or as) performance obligations are satisfied: Revenue is recognized when performance obligations are satisfied by transferring the products or services from the seller to the buyer.

-On the surface these steps look simple enough, however revenue recognition is anything but easy.
+On the surface these steps look simple enough, however, revenue recognition is anything but easy.
 For starters, to ensure adherence with GAAP and other regulatory requirements, promote consistency, and ensure revenue is not misstated, a revenue recognition policy should be created and closely followed.
-Want to know more about creating a revenue recognition policy?
-A recent blog entitled What is a Revenue Recognition Policy? explores this topic.
+This blog digs a bit deeper into creating a revenue recognition policy.

 Although there are two main accounting methods – cash basis and accrual basis – there are a number of ways revenue can be recognized, adding to the complexity.